 The members of the Nominating and Corporate Governance Committee are Bud Carter, William H. Keogler, Jr., Donald S. Moss, Walter W. Sessoms, and Neil H. Strickland.
 The members of the Nominating and Corporate Governance Committee are all independent directors and, while our shares are not currently listed for trading on any national securities exchange, such independent directors meet the current independence and experience requirements of the NYSE and applicable rules and regulations of the SEC.
 The primary functions of the Nominating and Corporate Governance Committee are: (1) identifying individuals qualified to serve on the board of directors, and for selecting, or recommending that the board of directors select, a slate of director nominees for election by the stockholders at the annual meeting; (2) developing and recommending to the board of directors a set of corporate governance policies and principles and periodically re-evaluating such policies and guidelines for the purpose of suggesting amendments to them if appropriate; and (3) overseeing an annual evaluation of the board of directors and each of the committees of the board of directors.
-On February 17, 2004, our board of directors, by resolution of the board, adopted a Nominating and Corporate Governance Committee Charter is available to stockholders on our website at www.wellsref.com.
-During 2004, the Nominating and Corporate Governance Committee held two meetings.
+A current copy of the Nominating and Corporate Governance Committee Charter is available to stockholders on our website at www.wellsref.com.
+During 2005, the Nominating and Corporate Governance Committee held three meetings.